-Clean the instrument panel, interior trim areas and cluster lens with a clean, damp, white cotton cloth, then use a clean and dry white cotton cloth to dry these areas.
+Clean the instrument panel, interior trim areas and cluster lens with a clean and damp white cotton cloth, then with a clean and dry white cotton cloth; you may also use Motorcraft Dash & Vinyl Cleaner (ZC-38-A) on the instrument panel and interior trim areas.

-- Avoid cleaners or polishes that increase the gloss of the upper portion of the instrument panel.
-The dull finish in this area helps protect the driver from undesirable windshield reflection. - Be certain to wash or wipe your hands clean if you have been in contact with certain products such as insect repellent and suntan lotion in order to avoid possible damage to the interior painted surfaces. - Do not use household or glass cleaners as these may damage the finish of the instrument panel, interior trim and cluster lens.
+• Avoid cleaners or polishes that increase the gloss of the upper portion of the instrument panel.
+The dull finish in this area helps protect the driver from undesirable windshield reflection.

+- Be certain to wash or wipe your hands clean if you have been in contact with certain products such as insect repellent and suntan lotion in order to avoid possible damage to the interior painted surfaces. - Do not use household or glass cleaners as these may damage the finish of the instrument panel, interior trim and cluster lens.